 We come from a wide range of backgrounds, as well as social and economic spheres.

 We are diverse in age and outlook.
 We are an academic village, built with the spirit of community and collaboration.

-We are LMU Loyola Law School, and Los Angeles is our classroom.
+We are Loyola Law School, Los Angeles (LLS).